Young Sikhs still struggle with post-Sept. 11 discrimination

 “The eternal optimism can help us get through it, but sometimes you also have to highlight the harsh realities,” said Tejpaul Bainiwal, 25, a doctoral candidate at the University of California, Riverside, who is studying the history of Sikhs who first began arriving in the U.S. in the late 1800s.

 Bainiwal acknowledges he got into plenty of fistfights in high school with other students who tugged at his head covering and taunted him.
-He said terrified Sikh families, including his own, debated whether to continue displaying outward signs of faith, such as turbans, after the Aug.
+He said terrified Sikh families, including his own, debated whether to continue displaying outward signs of faith after the Aug.
 5, 2012, massacre at a Sikh temple in Oak Creek, Wisconsin, which ultimately killed seven worshippers.

 Now, as Americans watch from afar the events unfolding in Afghanistan, Bainiwal reflected on how Sikhs have been mislabeled and mischaracterized through history.